deb’s new york

 - Asparagus from Kernan Farms (Union Square Greenmarket on Wednesdays, Brooklyn GAP Market on Saturdays).
 It makes the best ribbons.

 - The Back Forty house cocktail.
 I became so obsessed with it that I attempted my own at home.
+Please, also do not miss their black and red (muddled strawberries, white tequila, black pepper) when strawberries are in season.
+They now have a more-accessible Back Forty West location with the same cocktails and similar menu.

 - Milk Thistle Milk.
 Spooning some of the cream on top into my toddler’s oatmeal makes me feel like a 1950s housewife, but in a good way.
 [Update: Sadly, they have since folded.]

 - The almost bittersweet chocolate sable from Balthazar’s Bakery, that is, if the toddler lets me have a bite.
+[Updated: I attempted to recreate them over here.]

 - Homemade cream cheese from Russ & Daughters.
 Plus, the nicest people on the planet work there.